funkia/jabz/docs/io-tutorial.md

 Certainly that is a very easy way of firing missiles.
 But unfortunately it is also impure.
-This, among other things, will make it tricky to test code using `fireMissiles` without actually firing missiles every time the test is run.
+This, among other things, will make it tricky to test code using `fireMissiles` without actually firing missiles every time the tests are run.

+## `IO` turns impure functions into pure ones

 To solve the issue `IO` provides a method called `withEffects`.
-It converts `fireMissiles` from an imperative procedure that actually fires missiles to a pure function that merely returns a _description_ about how to fire missiles.
+It converts `fireMissiles` from an imperative procedure, that actually fires missiles, to a pure function that merely returns a _description_ about how to fire missiles.

 ```typescript